 Teach Your Parents

 A teachable moment is when someone uses what is going on around them to teach a lesson.
 For example, if you see something on TV or in a movie, ask your parents what they think about it.
 If your parent uses a word of phrase that is not accurate, let them know and talk to them about why it is not accurate.
-For example,, identities and words for identities are constantly changing.
+For example, identities and words for identities are constantly changing.
 If your parents use a word or phrase to refer to a group of people that you know is outdated, you can nicely let them know what word would be better and why.
 If you are not sure why, you can you can look it up together.
+You may also know more about things like birth control methods that have changed and advanced over time.
+Teach your parents something new or research birth control options together on TeenSource!

-Your parents care about you and the decisions you make.
-At the end of the conversation you may find that they are glad and relieved that you are being open and came to them with your questions.
+Although you have the right to make personal and private decisions about your sexual and reproductive health without parental consent, whenever possible, it is a good and helpful practice to involve your parents or other trusted adults in your life when you have health needs or questions.
+If you feel safe starting the conversation, you may find that they are glad and relieved that you are being open and came to them with your questions.
 That can go a long way.
-You can also direct your parents to Talk With Your Kids, a website where they can get more information about how to start a conversation with you or your sisters and brothers.
+You can also direct your parents or care givers to Talk With Your Kids, a website where they can get more information about how to start a conversation with you or your sisters and brothers – in an open, informed and non-judgmental way.